logicahealth/eHMP/rdk/product/production/rdk/src/write/encounters/encounters-resources.md

                     },
                     "isInpatient": {
                         "type": "string",
-                        "description": "0 if patient is an outpatient, 1 if inpatient" },
+                        "description": "0 if patient is an outpatient, 1 if inpatient", "enum": ["0", "1"]
+                    },
-                    "locationIEN": {
+                    "locationUid": {
                         "type": "string",
-                        "description": "IEN of encounter location"
+                        "description": "Uid of encounter location"
                     },
                     "encounterDateTime": {
                         "type": "string",